Rufford, Lancashire: Governance

 Rufford was a chapelry in the parish of Croston from which it was separated by act of parliament and became a parish in 1793.
 It was part of the Leyland hundred and after 1837 became part of the Ormskirk Poor Law Union which built a workhouse and took responsibility for the poor in that area.

 Rufford is a ward in the borough of West Lancashire, and elects one member to the council.
 It also has a parish council that meets in the village hall.
 On Lancashire County Council, Rufford is combined with Burscough and Scarisbrick for the West Lancashire West ward.
-In 2004, the public could not vote for a new mayor of Rufford, so to decided who would take charge, they held a Duck Pond Derby.
-This Derby lasted 28 days and was a test of both endurance and strength.
-The strongest willed people won and the weak minded failed to contest in the Duck Pond Derby.
-The Derby was that destructive that it was vowed to never take place again.

 Geography

 Rufford is 5½ miles north east of Ormskirk and covers 2,996 acres of mostly flat land which rises slightly towards Holmeswood in the north.
 The soil is loam over sand and much of the land is used for arable farming or pasture.
 The Leeds and Liverpool Canal and the railway between Liverpool and Preston pass through the township and the River Douglas separates it from Croston.

 Mere Sands Wood Nature Reserve, managed by the Wildlife Trust for Lancashire, Manchester and North Merseyside is a situated to the northwest.
 In medieval times this area was on the edge of Martin Mere and was drained by the Heskeths.
 Sand from this area was used for glass-making and extraction companies quarried the site between 1974 and 1982 after which it was restored as a nature reserve.
 The reserve is a Site of Special Scientific Interest, (SSSI), because of its geological features and a Lancashire Biological Heritage Site.